SystemsBiologyOfJianghanUniversity/Identifying-Allergens-via-Hybrid-probe-targete-seq/README.md

 2. perl
 3. R 3.6.1

 This pipeline also requires target allergen gene sequences, which are listed in a fasta file '*allergens.fa*' in this study.
+And a target allergen information file '*allergens_annotation.csv*' is needed as well.

 For each sample, running
 ```